Sean-Mc-Mahon/inner-purr/README.md

 ### Content

 1. Google Fonts for font styles; https://fonts.google.com/

 2. Youtube; Various resources for Materialize taken from [The Net Ninja](https://www.youtube.com/playlist?list=PL4cUxeGkcC9gGrbtvASEZSlFEYBnPkmff)

-3. Github; Format of README modified from [AJGreaves](https://github.com/AJGreaves/thehouseofmouse)

-4. Button icons sourced from [Fontawesome](https://fontawesome.com/)
+3. Button icons sourced from [Fontawesome](https://fontawesome.com/)

+4. Code for eyes and paws following mouse in header modified from [Daily Dev Tips](https://daily-dev-tips.com/posts/javascript-mouse-tracking-eyes-%F0%9F%91%80/)

+5. Square image code for various images modified from Youtibe tutorial by [Tyler Potts](https://youtu.be/mVIVjhNAGog)

+5. This project is based on an existing charity, as such much of the text is taken with permission from [Phibsboro Cat Rescue](http://www.phibsborocatrescue.ie/)

+6. Images for home page slider and parallaxes taken sourced from [Pexels](https://www.pexels.com/)

 ### Acknowledgements